 Live and let live.

-We are neither dogmatic nor paternalistic.
-What we teach is a tradition, it is not the only valid way of living.
-We will not tell you how to live your life.
+We are not dogmatic.
+What we teach is an esoteric tradition; it is not the only valid way to live.
+We're here to help and support your spiritual growth, but we will not tell you how to live your life.

 Soft of eye, light of touch, speak ye little, listen much.

 We are non–judgmental.
 We are compassionate and accepting of the disposition of others.

 When ye have and hold a need, harken not to others greed.

 We are not for profit.
 We do not make money through our activities.
 We do ask for donations to cover our expenses of rent, materials and supplies, so that we can continue to serve the community's needs.